Skip to content

 • Cancelling early plans to stay cocooned.

-• Avoiding showers, clothes, or daylight because it feels like “too much.”
+• Avoiding showers, clothes, or daylight because all of it feels like “too much.”

-Invocation: “Arise, motherfucker.”
-(Speak aloud as personal spell.)
+• “Arise, motherfucker.”
+Speak it aloud as a personal command phrase.

-• Light on, curtains open, alarm away from bed.
+• Lights on, curtains open, alarm placed away from bed so standing is mandatory.

-• Play one hype song the moment you stand.
+• Play one hype song the moment your feet hit the floor.

 • Text “I’m vertical” to a friend or coworking chat.